bbauska/TUMx-DWAPNx/README.md

 one is response and this is actually what we are going to answer back to the

 user that performed the request.
-So, let\'s go into this function and what we do
+So, let&apos;s go into this function and what we do

 here is we have a relationships model, that is the one defined over